Leaflet: information for the user

 From a microbiological point of view, the diluted solution should be used immediately.

-The disposal of unused medication and all materials that have come into contact with it will be carried out in accordance with local regulations for cytotoxic drugs.
+Disposal of unused medicine and all materials that have come into contact with it should be carried out in accordance with local regulations for cytotoxic medicines.